ankitdubey021/CowinTracker/README.md

 # Cowin Tracker

 **Cowin Tracker** is a sample android app entirely written in Jetpack Compose.
+Although this app reports Covid cases and Vaccine slot, but result displayed in app might not be accurate.
+App is only for learning purpose.

 ***You can download and test the app from here***